Ethanshibu/Ethanshibu/README.md

 - 👋 Hi, I’m @Ethanshibu
-- 👀 I’m interested in game development, AI and machine learning
 - 🌱 I’m currently learning AI and ML
 - 💞️ I’m looking to collaborate on PROJECTS of my interest
 - 📫 How to reach me ethan.shibu.issac@gmail.com